The world of Ghosts 'n Goblins is host to a wide variety of video game.

 In Ultimate Ghosts 'n Goblins, it is finally revealed why members of the Demon Realm continue to kidnap Princess Prin-Prin: she is the last human in the game's world with royal blood in her veins, and she is sought because if her blood is mixed with that of a demon's through precarious means, it would give the Demon Realm control over the Human Realm.

 This series consists of Gargoyle's Quest, Gargoyle's Quest II, and Demon's Crest.
 While it would be easy to mistake these games as another series at a glance in the West, each of them are given the subtitle Makaimura Gaiden in Japan, solidifying them as part of the same series.
-The protagonist is Firebrand, a unique Red Arremer, in the same Demon World that the other Makaimura games take place in.
+The protagonist is Firebrand, a unique Red Arremer, in the same Ghoul Realm that the other Makaimura games take place in.

 The core of the gameplay takes place in sidescrolling stages not unlike Ghosts 'n Goblins, though with very different mechanics due to the different main character.
 However, unique to this series is an overworld and NPCs to engage with, giving it quite a bit of non-linearity.
 This mix could be compared to the gameplay style of Zelda II.
 The first two games also feature Final Fantasy-like overhead towns to visit with many NPCs to interact with, random encounters in the overworld, and abilties which can be leveled up.
 The third has Firebrand soaring over the overworld rather than walking through it, ditching random encounters and large NPC filled towns while retaining the option to complete levels in whichever order the player chooses, abilities that are gained through the pursuant progression, and dialogue with NPCs (though much more sparse).